Who Should Visit and What to Expect

 - have had at least one fall in the previous 12 months,

-- are able to walk at least 3 meters (with or without assistive device), and
+- are able to walk at least 10 meters (with or without assistive device)

 What to expect at the appointment

-At the Falls Prevention Clinic, your appointment will include a Falls Risk Assessment and a comprehensive assessment with a Geriatrician.
-The evidence–based Falls Risk Assessment will be performed by one of our Geriatrician Assistants, and will include various tests and activities to assess your strength, balance, vision, proprioception and reaction time.
+At the Falls Prevention Clinic, your appointment will include a Falls Risk Assessment and a comprehensive assessment with a geriatrician.
+The evidence-based Falls Risk Assessment will be performed by one of our staff, and will include various tests and activities to assess your strength, balance, vision, proprioception and reaction time.
 There will also be a variety of questionnaires assessing your state of independent living and cognitive health.
-Afterwards, you will see a Geriatrician (physician specializing in the care of seniors) who will focus on diagnosis, test interpretation, and intervention to prevent future falls.
+Afterwards, you will see a geriatrician (physician specializing in the care of seniors) who will focus on diagnosis, test interpretation, and intervention to prevent future falls.